shader-slang/spec/proposals/030-interface-method-default-impl.md

 developer must manually duplicate the trivial implementation for all existing types after extending the interface, which is a laborious process.

 This proposal is to allow interface methods to have a default implementation, that will be used by a conforming type to satisfy the interface requirement, if the conforming type does not provide its own implementation of the method.
+Note that other types of requirements, such as properties, subscript operators, associated types and associated constants are not covered by this proposal and default implementation for these types of requirements will remain unsupported.

 ## Proposed Solution